jakub-m/btree-cache-benchmark/README.md

 # Performance

 The [original article][ref_art] mentions inserting UUIDs.
-My simplistic B-tree implementation does not support UUIDs, just ints, so I compared insertion of an increasing sequence of integers and a shuffled sequence of integers.
+My simplistic B-tree implementation does not support UUIDs, so I compared insertion of a serial type (an incrementing sequence of integers) and a shuffled sequence of integers.
 The assumption here is that the shuffled sequence would emulate how semi-random UUID (or a hash of it) is inserted to the tree.

-The table summarises the time it takes to insert 100k keys to B-trees of different B-tree order.
+The table summaries the time it takes to insert 100k keys to B-trees of different B-tree order.
 The "degradation" is the time it takes to insert the shuffled sequence `t_shuf` compared to time it takes to insert the straight sequence `t_seq`:

 ```
-degradation = (time for shuffled sequence) / (time for straight equence) - 1
+degradation = (time for shuffled sequence) / (time for straight sequence) - 1
 ```

 | btree order | degradation |